FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 What Is Wholesaling?

-First things first, what is wholesaling?
 Wholesaling is a real estate strategy where a property is put under contract by a real estate investor (aka "the wholesaler") for a great price, then is assigned to an end buyer for a fee (aka "the wholesale fee").

-The end buyer who closes on the property is typically a house flipper, landlord, developer, or cash buyer looking for a property at below market value to fix and flip or lease out as a rental property.
+The end buyer who closes on the property is typically a house flipper, landlord, developer, or cash buyer looking for a property at below-market value to fix and flip or lease out as a rental property.
 In short, wholesalers earn a profit by finding amazing deals for other investors.

 Wholesaling is an excellent way to ease into the real estate industry as it requires little to none of your own money to get started.
 New investors also benefit from learning the trade of property acquisitions, which is arguably the highest value skill set in the real estate investment business.